-As a choreography competition winner I have been invited to teach in Las Vegas at the 2013 & 2016 Las Vegas Dance Explosion.
-My dance choreography can also be found on other sites including Copperknob, Linedancer Magazine, and Yipee.
+Awarded World Champion status at Worlds 2017 placing 1st in choreography competition in the Country Int/Adv division.
+As a choreography competition winner in Las Vegas I have also been invited to teach at the Las Vegas Dance Explosion in 2013 & 2016.
+My line dance choreography can also be found on other sites including Copperknob, Linedancer Magazine, and Yipee.

 In 1981, I was newly divorced, and did not know how to re-enter the single life.
 A female friend of mine introduced me to Country Line Dancing, even though I protested for months.
 I liked Rock and Roll, not Country music, and did not want anything to do with it, but I appreciated my friend taking me out, but really, did she have to insist on Country Line Dancing?

 I still cannot believe that I fell in love with Country Line dancing, let alone having become a teacher.
 In 1990, I started teaching at Maidu Park for the Roseville Parks & Recreation, in Roseville, CA. I now teach for the Parks and Recreation Departments in Citrus Heights, Rancho Cordova, and Fair Oaks, CA.